-Bempedoic acid, our lead product candidate, is an inhibitor of ACL a well-characterized enzyme on the cholesterol biosynthesis pathway.
-Bempedoic acid inhibits cholesterol synthesis in the liver, decreases intracellular cholesterol and up-regulates LDL-receptors, resulting in increased LDL-C clearance and reduced plasma levels of LDL-C. Bempedoic acid is being developed for patients with elevated LDL-C. We acquired the rights to bempedoic acid from Pfizer in 2008.
+With a targeted mechanism of action, bempedoic acid is a first-in-class, orally available, once-daily ACL inhibitor that reduces cholesterol biosynthesis and lowers elevated levels of LDL-C by up-regulating the LDL receptor, but with reduced potential for muscle-related side effects.
+Bempedoic acid is being developed for patients with hypercholesterolemia.
+We acquired the rights to bempedoic acid from Pfizer in 2008.
 We own the exclusive worldwide rights to bempedoic acid and we are not obligated to make any royalty or milestone payments to Pfizer.